Non-Markovian Dynamical Maps: Numerical Processing of Open Quantum Trajectories

-which is exactly the continuous limit of Eq. (\ref{eq:Iterative-1}).
+Here, $\mathcal{L}{}_{s}$ is the Liouvillian of the system alone, and $\mathcal{K}(t,t')$ is the memory kernel due to the system-bath interaction \citep{Breuer2007}.
+This equation can be seen as the continuous limit of Eq. (\ref{eq:Iterative-1}).
 Thus, by comparing the time\textendash{}convoluted kernels, we can easily identify,

-which equates the non-local transfer tensors with the non-Markovian memory kernel.
+Here $\mathcal K _{a,b}=\mathcal K (t_a,t_b)$ and $\delta_{a,b}$ is the Kronecker delta.
 This identity not only elucidates the physical motivation for using the transfer tensors $\mathrm{T}_{k}$ instead of the dynamical maps $\mathcal{E}_{k}$ in the numerical propagation of the density matrix, but also suggests using TTM to evaluate the memory kernel.
 Specifically, we extract the dynamical maps from the short-time dynamics, use Eq.(\ref{eq:Ts}) to transform the maps into tensors, and then identify the tensors with the system Hamiltonian and memory kernel in Eq.(\ref{eq:Integrodifferential}).

 An example that illustrates this approach is shown in Fig.(\ref{fig:correlation}), where the memory kernel is plotted as a function of time for the spin-boson model.
 The numerical results are extracted from a hierarchy simulation of short-time trajectories under the influence of a Drude-Lorentz bath.
 As the benchmark, we compare the simulated memory kernel with the prediction from path integral calculations using the Feynman-Vernon influence functional and find perfect agreement.
 The ability to generate the transfer tensors $\mathrm{T}_{k}$ directly from the influence functional for large-scale simulations of quantum dissipative systems (up to hundreds of excitonic states) will be presented elsewhere.